How To Behave in a Meeting

 Well, we are not saying that our clients misbehave, but we have certainly seen a variety of ‘types’ in the meetings that we have chaired over the years, mostly positive of course.
-But there are perhaps a couple of learning points in there worth mentioning.
+However, there are perhaps a couple of learning points in there worth mentioning.

-Have you completed your actions?
-Or at least updated the secretary with progress?
+Have you completed your actions, or at least updated the secretary with progress?